This post may contain affiliate sales links. Please see my full disclosure policy for details

-A couple months ago I was craving a giant, bakery style chocolate chip cookie.
+A couple of months ago I was craving a giant, bakery-style chocolate chip cookie.
 You know the ones you stare at behind the bakery case wondering if they’re really as good as they look?
 I hate to waste calories on a mediocre cookie.
 Am I right?

 Well lucky for us, there’s nothing mediocre about this recipe.
 I had no idea that I could make a cookie that was even better than my original chewy chocolate chip cookie recipe.
 But this you guys, this is the real deal.